 The amount of work credits that you need varies by age.
 For anyone over the age of 42, determining the amount of work credits that you need is relatively straightforward.
 As you can see from the chart below, the amount of work credits you need starts at 20 and increases 2 credits for every 2 years of age.

-If you are between 31 and 42, that will require 20 work credits to qualify for disability benefits.
+If you are between 31 and 42, you will require 20 work credits to qualify for disability benefits.
 It is also easy to tell how many work credits you will need if you are under 24 years old.
 If you are under 24 years old, you will need 6 work credits to qualify for disability benefits.

 Work credits become a little more complicated for someone who is looking to apply for disability benefits between the ages of 24 and 30.